Felix-Soldner/Felix-Soldner/README.md

 I am a PhD student at University College London at the [Department of Security and Crime Science](https://www.ucl.ac.uk/security-crime-science/).
 I have a wide interest in many research areas, which led me to study Psychology, Biomimetics as well as Brain and Cognitive Sciences.
 Following this, I developed an interest in data science, machine learning, and natural language processing, which I applied in deception detection projects.

-My current research focuses on how data science methods can facilitat the detection and prevention of online fraud (e.g. counterfeit goods, phishing pages).
+My current research focuses on how data science methods can facilitate the detection and prevention of online fraud (e.g. counterfeit goods, phishing pages).

 [Google Scholar]( https://scholar.google.com/citations?hl=en&user=fAMVIXYAAAAJ), [GitHub](https://github.com/Felix-Soldner), [Twitter]( https://twitter.com/FelixSoldner)